Geometric analysis of the Yang-Mills-Higgs-Dirac model: Geometry of the Model

 \subsection{Coupling with Dirac}

-Next we consider the coupling with the Dirac action.
+Next we consider the coupling with the Dirac action, which is a technical part of the work.
 From now on we assume that the base manifold~$(M,g)$ is spin and fix a spin structure.
 Let~$S\to M$ be the associated spinor bundle with the Clifford map~$\gamma\colon TM\to \End(S)$ satisfying the Clifford relation

 The Levi-Civita connection of~$(M,g)$ can be lifted to a connection on the spin principal bundle and thus induces a spin connection on~$S$.
 We denote the corresponding covariant derivative by~$\nabla^s$.
 The spin Dirac operator~$\pd s = \gamma(e_\alpha) \nabla^s_{e_\alpha}s$ is a first-order self-adjoint elliptic differential operator on \(S\).
 Without loss of generality we assume that the spinor bundle~$S$ is always equipped with a~$\Spin(m)$ invariant metric~$g_s$.
 For more about spin geometry we refer to~\cite{lawson1989spin, jost2008riemannian, ginoux2009dirac}.